Skip to navigation

 The most common deeds used to transfer Missouri real estate are a general warranty deed, special warranty deed or quit claim deed, which many mistakenly call a quick claim deed.
 Just to be clear, there is no such thing as a quick claim deed.
-The real estate deeds share the purpose of changing the status of title, but differ in the covenants and promises, or warranties, they provide.
+The real estate deeds in Missouri share the purpose of changing the status of title, but differ in the covenants and promises, or warranties, they provide.
 For simplification in the information below, a seller will be referred to as a grantor, a buyer will be referred to as a grantee.

 General Warranty Deed